zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Overall shows good progress
+* Like that there are several classes
+* Look for common "words" that should be pulled out into a class
+* Work a little more on the "workflow" of running tests, organizing files

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Functionality:
+* Functionality: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 3

 ## Regis Boudinot